 Acknowledgements

 We thank L. Heironimus, G. Mytton, Z. Jessee, and M. Harris for assistance with field work.
-We also thank R. Bellmer, and K. Schafer of California Department of Fish and Wildlife for their assistance with the research planning and development.
+We also thank R. Bellmer, and K. Shaffer of California Department of Fish and Wildlife for their assistance with the research planning and development.
 L. Heironimus and J. Sweeney assisted with age estimation.
 S. Gilbert, T. Johnson, L. Heironimus, Z. Beard, E. Ng, J. McCormick, and Z. Klein provided helpful comments regarding analysis on previous versions of the manuscript.
 Funding for the project was provided by California Department of Fish and Wildlife.
 Additional support was provided by the U.S. Fish and Wildlife Service, the U.S. Geological Survey, Idaho Cooperative Fish and Wildlife Research Unit.
 The Unit is jointly sponsored by the U.S. Geological Survey, University of Idaho, and Idaho Department of Fish and Game, and Wildlife Management Institute.
 The use of trade, firm, or product names is for descriptive purposes only and does not imply endorsement by the U.S. Government.

 References